PaulMcClernan/OpenXTalk-Mac-Font-Tools/README.md

 GetFontNames.livecode

 Test LiveCode Stack showing a few examples of usage of FontTools.lcb.
-There's also some examples of using built-in LiveCode Font functions.
+There's also some examples of using the built-in LiveCode Font functions.